Grégoire Kayibanda: First Rwandese Republic

-In 1961 the Rwandan monarchy was dissolved and a brief transitional administration was led by Dominique Mbonyumutwa.
-Rwanda became independent at midnight on 1 July 1962.
-Kayibanda spoke at ceremonies later that day to commemorate the occasion, thanking the people who had contributed to the country's independence.
-He also thanked the work of the Belgians, Germans, and United Nations in developing the country.
-He said, "Though the Belgians made some mistakes here, the net result of their effort has been most positive," and appealed to them and other countries for technical aid.
-He led Rwanda's first delegation to the United Nations General Assembly on 18 September.
+President of Rwanda

 Kayibanda was elected president on 26 October.
 Over the next three years, Kayibanda increased his power step by step.
 By 1965, Parmehutu was the only legal party in the country.
 At elections held that year, Kayibanda appeared alone on the ballot for president.
 He was reelected in 1969, again as the only candidate.
 In both elections, a single list of Parmehutu candidates was returned to the legislature.
 The 1962 constitution of Rwanda, enacted by Kayibanda's regime, proscribed communist activities and propaganda as Belgian settlers conditioned the gain of independence to the rejection of Communism, in the era of the iron curtain.
 The UNAR party threatened to turn their back on the Belgians and adhere to communism.

 Kayibanda pursued a pro-Western, anticommunist foreign policy.
 Rwanda enjoyed cordial relations with the Republic of China, while strongly criticizing the People's Republic of China's policies in Africa.
 Kayibanda's government adopted a generally neutral stance on the Arab–Israeli conflict and the Vietnam War.

 In the presidential elections of 1973 a project promulgated on 18 May was presented, the duration of the presidential term of Kabiyanda was extended from 4 to 5 years, and the age limit of 60 years was eliminated.
 With North-South regionalist rivalries, President Kayibanda's regime was accused of having progressively dismissed the political leaders of the north and of concentrating power in the hands of the nationals of his native prefecture, Gitarama.

-Death
+Overthrow and death

-On 5 July 1973 defense minister Major General Juvénal Habyarimana overthrew Kayibanda in a military coup.
+On 5 July 1973 defense minister Major General Juvénal Habyarimana overthrew Kayibanda in a military coup, beginning the second Rwandese republic.
 Although described as bloodless, as a result of the coup, an estimated 55 people, mostly officials, lawyers or businessmen close to the previous regime, were reportedly executed.
 The families of these people were given sums of money to pay for their silence.
 The new government held Kayibanda and his wife, Vérédiana Kayibanda, in a secret location (rumored to be a house near Kabgayi), where they were reportedly "starved to death".